sjentsch/lsjDocs/Ch02/Ch02_StudyDesign_5.rst

    something up) others might be genuine “null” results that you ought to acknowledge when you write up the “good” experiment.
 And telling which is which is often hard to do.
-A good place to start is a paper by `Ioannidis (2005) <../Other/References.html#ioannidis-2005>`__ with the depressing title “Why most published research findings are false”.
-   I’d also suggest taking a look at work by `Kühberger et al. (2014)
-   <../Other/References.html#kuhberger-2014>`__ presenting statistical evidence
-   that this actually happens in psychology.
+A good place to start is a paper by :ref:`Ioannidis (2005) <Ioannidis_2005>` with the depressing title “Why most published research findings are false”.
+I’d also suggest taking a look at work by :ref:`Kühberger et al. (2014) <Kühberger_2014>` presenting statistical evidence that this actually happens in psychology.

 There’s probably a lot more issues like this to think about, but that’ll do to start with.
 What I really want to point out is the blindingly